-Long Term Unemployment Rate in the United States decreased to 1.66 percent in September from 1.97 percent in August of 2021. source: U.S. Bureau of Labor Statistics
+Long Term Unemployment Rate in the United States increased to 1.07 percent in February from 1.03 percent in January of 2022. source: U.S. Bureau of Labor Statistics

-Long Term Unemployment Rate in the United States is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States Long Term Unemployment Rate is projected to trend around 1.20 percent in 2022, according to our econometric models.
+Long Term Unemployment Rate in the United States is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Long Term Unemployment Rate is projected to trend around 1.00 percent in 2023 and 1.50 percent in 2024, according to our econometric models.